 Other Childcare Support

-You may be able to get 30 hours free childcare if you have a child aged 3-4 years and you or your partner is working, or if you're on certain benefits, and you have a low income.
+You may be able to get 30 hours a week free childcare if you have a child aged 3-4 years and you or your partner is working, or if you're on certain benefits, and you have a low income.
 You can read about this scheme on the Government's website.

-If you have a two-year-old, you may qualify for free childcare if you are on an income-related benefit or the child has certain needs.
+If you have a two-year-old, you may currently qualify for free childcare if you are on an income-related benefit or the child has certain needs.

 Tax-free childcare is also available for children up to the age of 11, depending on income.
 This is is a government scheme that pays 20% of childcare costs up to a maximum of £2000 each year, or £4000 if your child is disabled.
 You (and any partner) must be working - maternity leave still counts as working - and earn over a certain amount of money.
 You must not be receiving any support through Tax Credits or Universal Credit.